 Whew!
 It's been quite a year here at Rebuilding Together Baltimore.

 As we continued to emerge from the isolation imposed by COVID-19, we experienced significant growth in 2022.
-We are extremely fortunate to have been awarded over significant new Government and Foundation grants.
+We are extremely fortunate to have been awarded significant new Government and Foundation grants.
 Much of this funding is multi-year, which will help sustain our efforts into Fiscal Year 2024 and beyond.

 As we have grown, our board of directors and stellar staff members have spent a lot of time discussing how to best position ourselves to have a deeper and broader impact in the community.
 We ratified a new strategic plan in March 2022 with the goals to address more critical repairs in each home, prioritize diversity, equity, and inclusion, and build a robust fundraising program to ensure our sustainability in the future.